MohitGoel92/Linear-Regression/README.md

 Given below is the cost function that we will be using for LASSO regression.

 <p align="center"> <img width="450" src= "/Pics/W316.png"> </p>

+**Note:**

+- The penalty selectively shrinks some coefficients.
+- LASSO can be used for feature selection.
+- In comparison to Ridge regression, LASSO is slower to converge.
+- LASSO will eliminate features quickly if we have a high value for lambda (λ).